By Erik Marcus

 Plenty of restaurants offer fantastic vegan food.
 No matter where you live or visit, you’ll find places well worth checking out.
 So let’s review some quick and easy ways to find the best vegan dining choices near you.

 Online Tools for Discovering Vegan Restaurants

 Several online tools excel at spotlighting the best nearby vegan dining choices.
 The most powerful method involves asking Google Assistant for “vegan restaurants,” or searching this term on Google Maps.
 You’ll instantly get a list of the most vegan-friendly places near you.
-You can also search Apple’s Maps app.
-But Google’s directory is far more extensive and it features extremely helpful user reviews.
-So if you have an iPhone, make sure to download Google Maps and the Google app.
-They are essential tools for every traveling vegan.
+You can even tell Google Maps you’re vegan and get better restaurant search results.
+Just open Google Maps and navigate to:

 To discover even more vegan dining possibilities, visit HappyCow.net and VegDining.com.
 These directories can’t match Google’s depth, but their reviews are written primarily by vegans and are therefore quite helpful.

 If all else fails, try TripAdvisor.com.
 It’s another international directory written by a huge community of reviewers.
 Even though TripAdvisor does not adequately highlight vegan restaurants, it can still turn up exciting options.

 Vegetarian and Vegan Restaurants

 With any luck, you’ll find several vegetarian or vegan restaurants nearby.
 Surprisingly, many vegetarian restaurants aren’t all that vegan-friendly.
 Many of these places use lots of dairy products.
 So never drop your guard at vegetarian restaurants, since if you don’t stay vigilant you’re likely to be served a non-vegan dish.
 Assume nothing is vegan unless the menu says so.

 Fortunately, vegan restaurants already outnumber vegetarian restaurants in most part of the world.
 Dining at vegan restaurants offers a much better experience.
 You can pick any item from the menu without hesitation.
 You’re supporting an establishment whose values match up your own.
 Kitchen cross-contamination with meat just can’t happen.
 Additionally, even if your order gets messed up, you’ll never find grated cheese in your food.